Stoma Compensation Claims

 If you have suffered negligence that resulted in living with a stoma, Potter Rees Dolan's team of specialist clinical negligence solicitors is here to help you with your stoma compensation claims.

-Stomas require you to significantly adapt your day-to-day life, and in some cases, the adaptations may need to be permanent.
-Typically, stomas affect those with chronic diseases such as Crohn's disease or colitis but on occasion, the need for a stoma can be caused by medical negligence - such as a perforation during a routine operation or a medical professional failing to spot the signs of sepsis.
+Stomas require you to significantly adapt your day-to-day life, with these adaptations being permanent in some cases.
+Stomas are typically needed by people with chronic diseases such as colitis or Crohn's disease.
+However, sometimes the need for a stoma can be caused by medical negligence, such as a delay in diagnosing cancer or perforation during a routine operation.
+In these cases, you may be entitled to claim stoma compensation.